Lecture notes on the flow equation approach to singular stochastic PDEs: Effective equation

 By Remark~\ref{rem:lift_bounds} we obtain

 By similar estimates one shows that $\fQ\,:\,\sB_R\to \sB_R$ is a contraction with the Lipschitz constant less than~$1/2$. \end{proof}

-\begin{rem} Note that the map $\fQ$ is only a contraction provided $\lambda$ is sufficiently small.
-In the case of parabolic equation an analogous map $\fQ$ is a contraction for all values of $\lambda$ provided the time interval in which we solve the equation is sufficiently small. \end{rem}
+\begin{rem} Note that the map \(\fQ\) is a contraction only when the coupling constant \(\lambda\) is sufficiently small.
+By contrast, for parabolic equations such as~\eqref{eq:intro_mild_parabolic}, the analogous map is contractive for arbitrary \(\lambda\in\bR\), provided the (random) time interval of existence is chosen sufficiently small, depending on both \(\lambda\) and the realization of the noise; see Theorem~\ref{thm:parabolic}. \end{rem}

+We close this section by explaining how the fixed point equation for the map $\fQ$ is related to the original equation.
+The details are deferred to Section~\ref{sec:app}, where we collect the auxiliary arguments needed to pass from the scale-dependent fixed point to a solution of the original equation and then to identify its limit.